Skip to Main Content

 Wildfire Mitigation Initiatives

-Fundamental to the Department of Hawaiian Home Lands’ (DHHL) mission is its commitment to safeguarding its homesteads from the ravages of wildfire.
-Partnering with the Hawai‘i Wildfire Management Organization (HWMO) to recognize homesteads statewide is a priority for DHHL and an actionable first step to building fire-resilient communities.
+Fundamental to the Department of Hawaiian Home Lands’ (DHHL) mission is its commitment to safeguarding its homesteads from the threat of wildfire.

 Anahola, Kauaʻi 2023 (Image Courtesy: Kauaʻi Fire Department)